MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 ## How a game developer might use grug

-Games typically have an update loop, so by calling `grug_regenerate_modified_mods()` in there you can reload all mods, and check whether any had an error like so:
+Games typically have an update loop, so by calling `grug_regenerate_modified_mods()` in there you can reload all mods, and check whether any had an error:

 ```bettercpp
 int main() {